lowepowerlab/Ralstonia_Global_Diversity/README.md

 <img src="images/example_hostrange_graph.png" width="500"/>

 Fig 3.
 Known host ranges for two sequevars of *Ralstonia*.
 This figure was last rendered in 2019.

+## Additional Info for GDB students

+### Authorship Criteria:
+Depending on your contributions, Tiffany will let you know whether you will be a co-author or acknowledged in the final manuscript.

+Criteria:
+* **Co-authorship**: Student researchers who make a significant contribution to the database (Strains from > 25 papers with data *accurately* recorded) will be included as co-authors on a peer-reviewed manuscript.
+Tiffany will be the first author and corresponding author.
+Co-authors will be listed alphabetically by last name.
+* **Acknowledged**: Students who contribute less reliable data from fewer papers will still be acknowledged in the final manuscript, but will not be included as authors.

+### Including this project on your C.V. / resume
+Regardless of whether you contribute to the Acknowledged or Co-author level, you will develop skills in reading/analyzing the literature, in reproducible data-entry practices, and data-analysis.
+It makes sense to include this on your Resume or C.V.

+I recommend the following information:

+*Authors and Acknowledged:*
+In a "**Research Experience**" Heading on your C.V.
+* Include the start/end date, "Advisor: Dr. Tiffany Lowe-Power (Dept Plant Pathology, UC Davis)

+*Co-Authors only*
+In a "**Publications**" Heading on your C.V.
+* Once Tiffany adds you as a co-author on the pre-print, you can include it on your C.V.
+(The goal will be to do this within 3 months from when you complete your work).
+Use a standard format for Scientific References to cite the BioRxiv "preprint".
+Pre-prints are not yet peer-reviewed.
+When Tiffany submits the manuscript to a peer-reviewed journal, she will email you (make sure to keep her updated on your email address).
+She will also email you when the final version is published in a peer-review journal.
+At that point, remove the pre-print from your C.V. and replace it with the final paper information.